easystats/modelbased/paper/paper.md

 # Conclusion

-As we can see, the `modelbased` package provides a simple and intuitive interface to extract and visualize important information contained within statistical models.
+The `modelbased` package provides a simple and intuitive interface to extract and visualize important information contained within statistical models.

 # Acknowledgements